leostera/twitchboard/README.md

 # 📺 Tw!tchBoard — Real-time Stream Stats Tool for Twitch.tv

-As part of one of the episodes of [Reasonable Coding](https://twitch.tv/ostera) we start building this command-line tool for twitch to get stream statistics in real-time right in your terminal.
+As part of one of the episodes of [Reasonable Coding](https://twitch.tv/ostera) we started building this command-line tool for Twitch.tv to get stream statistics in real-time right in your terminal.

 [Watch the stream here](https://www.twitch.tv/videos/354544842) — you're
 warned: it's really long (~7 hours), due to debugging a TLS error in our http library.

+**Motivation**.
 Why on earth?
 Glad you asked.
 I mostly live on my terminal, so switching to my phone for the Twitch app or alt-tabbing to a browser in a different desktop is very disruptive while streaming.

 Having a small window with the stats, however, is quite okay 👌🏼.